valchau/Cryptocurrencies/README.md

 # Cryptocurrencies Analysis
 ## Overview
+This task's scenario tells us that I have an important investment bank as a client and this bank wants to offer a new cryptocurrency.
+Persoanlly, I would never suggest that anyone, especially a US bank, invest in such a thing because they are unregulated as well as not backed by any real assets such as gold or even a government.
+My MBA in Finance does not predict a good outcome for anyone who is not controlling such unregulated and non collateraized 'investments.'
+However, this task asks me to pretend that I am willing to work with such an scenario and provide a bank with advice relating to currently traded and mined cryptocurreinces.

 ### Concepts
 Module 19 teaches us about unsupervised machine learning; there are two key differences from supervised machine learning: